Montreal Locomotive Works: Post-war diesel competition

 Following World War II, MLW and other locomotive builders reverted to building locomotives.
-MLW continued to benefit from Canada's restrictive trade policies which prevented a flood of U.S. imports.
-However, the switch from steam to diesel-electric locomotive production opened the door to new competitors.
+MLW continued to benefit from Canada's restrictive trade policies that prevented a flood of U.S. imports.
+However, the transition from steam to diesel-electric locomotive production opened the door to new competitors.
 In 1949, the Electro-Motive Division of General Motors established a Canadian subsidiary named General Motors Diesel Division (GMDD) in London, Ontario.
-MLW's long-established steam locomotive competitor, the Canadian Locomotive Company (CLC), had also entered into a partnership with Baldwin and imported and produced the designs of Baldwin and its subsidiary Whitcomb.
+MLW's long-established steam-locomotive competitor, the Canadian Locomotive Company (CLC), had entered into a partnership with Baldwin Locomotive Works and imported and produced the designs of Baldwin and its subsidiary Whitcomb.
 Westinghouse was the main supplier of Baldwin's electrical transmission components.
 After Baldwin folded, CLC became a licensee of Fairbanks-Morse and manufactured a number of F-M designs for the Canadian market, including the famous Train Master.
 CLC was also responsible for building General Electric industrial switchers.
 General Electric did not enter the road diesel-electric market in the United States until the late 1950s, a move it took after dissolving its partnership with Alco in 1953.

 Mass transit

 In 1960, MLW was awarded the contract to build 36 new subway cars for the Toronto Transit Commission.
 The M1 Series Subway Cars were notable for being the first ever rapid transit vehicles to be designed and built in Canada.
 They were also an improvement over the previous rolling stock, being lighter and faster, despite also being considerably larger.
-MLW's venture into rapid transit would be short lived, as the Toronto Transit Commission opted for Hawker Siddeley Canada vehicles from the mid-1960s onwards to 1980s.
+MLW's venture into rapid transit would be short-lived, as the Toronto Transit Commission opted for Hawker Siddeley Canada vehicles from the mid-1960s onwards to the 1980s.

 Diesel-electric production

 In 1949, MLW began to introduce its first Alco-GE-derived diesel designs in response to GMD, mostly switchers, some of which were given different names and slight modifications to distinguish between MLW and ALCO-GE versions.
-In 1951, MLW began to build Alco-GE cab-units for freight and passenger service.
+In 1951, MLW began to build Alco-GE cab units for freight and passenger service.

 Canadian railways continued to rely heavily upon steam locomotives throughout the 1950s, a time when many United States railroads were dieselizing.
-Nevertheless, as in Canada, some Class 1 American railroads continued to use modern steam power through 1959, including the Norfolk & Western Railway and the Union Pacific Railroad.
-However, with some isolated exceptions, and as in the United States, Canadian railways were completely dieselized by 1960.
+(Nevertheless, as in Canada, some Class 1 American railroads continued to use modern steam power through 1959, including the Norfolk & Western Railway and the Union Pacific Railroad.)
+With some isolated exceptions, and as in the United States, Canadian railways were completely dieselized by 1960.

-Throughout the 1960s, Canadian National Railway (MLW's largest diesel-electric locomotive customer) continued to implement purchase policies drafted by its government owners which spread procurement among the manufacturers.
-MLW / Alco-GE road switcher designs were also preferred by several railways in North America due to superior rail adhesion at low speeds, making them especially useful on heavily graded rail lines.
+Throughout the 1960s, Canadian National Railway (MLW's largest diesel-electric locomotive customer) continued to implement purchase policies drafted by its government owners, which spread procurement among all manufacturers.
+MLW / Alco-GE road switcher designs were also preferred by several railways in North America due to superior rail adhesion at low speeds, making them especially useful on steeply graded rail lines.

-Like GMD in London, MLW benefited from Canadian trade policies which were less restrictive than those of the United States in regard to dealing with countries throughout the decolonizing and developing world, permitting MLW to expand a growing export business.
+Like GMD in London, MLW benefited from Canadian trade policies that were less restrictive than those of the United States in regard to dealing with countries throughout the decolonizing and developing world, permitting MLW to expand a growing export business.